 K9HS Leaderboard Image for blog posts

-We know that therapists have developed reflective thinking skills as part of their problem solving abilities and Continuing Professional Development (CPD) commitment.
+We know that therapists have developed reflective thinking skills as part of their problem solving abilities and Continuing Professional Development (CPD) commitment, to be able to effectively deliver their unique services.

 I’m suggesting to develop these reflective skills proactively for business and centre management too.
-I used to say I was too busy to block out time, how mistaken I was, as since using formal thinking time my productivity and successes have soared.
-An added bonus is I now feel well balanced and in charge of my time!
+I used to say I was too busy to block out time, how mistaken I was, as since using formal thinking time and protected time, my productivity and successes soared.
+An added bonus is I now feel well balanced and in charge of my time and have a plan on how to evolve for the future to fit me!

 Practice of Regular Thinking Time

 Experience has shown me how to optimise and future proof my own business pathway.
 I always schedule “time to think” into my calendar, or else I find it just doesn’t happen!
-This is a pre-booked time that is set aside and never cancelled or stolen for other work or home life needs.
+This is a pre-booked time that is set aside and never cancelled or stolen for other work, personal or home life needs.
+I also protect time that is strictly personal and never snatch this away for work matters.

 For me, 30 minutes once or twice a week and an hour each month (towards the end of the month) is the time I actively review my work progress and actions.
 This is so much more than just following a checklist and is reinforced by my formal quarterly review, where I put my my updated action plan into place for the next quarter.

-To maximise both business and personal productivity this dedicated thinking time is used to evaluate business progress, plan ahead, engage new ideas and recognise trends and changes in the canine health industry.
+To maximise both my business and personal productivity this dedicated thinking time is used to evaluate business progress, plan ahead, engage new ideas and recognise trends and changes in the canine health industry.
+I also build in a small reserve for those unexpected time consuming events that suddenly hit out of nowhere.

 Since introducing this formalised process, my work productivity has noticeably increased and I have a greater overview of my current and future business goals and wishes.
-I am able to accurately track the trends and needs of the canine industry and as an influencer, this leads to more active engagement in areas I am passionate about.
+I am able to accurately track the trends and needs of the canine industry and as an influencer and educator, this leads to more active engagement in areas I am currently focused on and really passionate about.

-“Reflection is a great clinical skill, as well as a business method to engage and advance both professional and business success.”
+“Reflection is a clinical skill and also a business method to engage and advance professional and business success.”

 I am continually amazed this proactive analytical, creative and evaluative process has such a significant impact on my business productivity.
 I use to have a list based on my specific SWOT analysis, converting this to a proactive needs list.
 After a positive thinking course in the 1980’s, I replaced strengths, weaknesses, opportunities and threats with strengths, needs, opportunities and limitations.
-This was the first step for me to optimise my critical thinking skills and processes.
+This was my first step for me to optimise my critical thinking skills and processes, rather than follow the flow presented at the time.

-In the last few years I have engaged with the WOOP method and this has significantly empowered my business productivity and achievements.
+In the last few years I have engaged with the WOOP method and this has significantly empowered my business productivity, achievements and engagement.

-WOOP has helped me reduce work stress, increase my work engagement and ideas, plus solve problems and find solutions to clinical based problems.
-My time management is overall so much better too!
+WOOP has helped me really reduce work stress, increase my work engagement and creative ideas, plus solve problems and find solutions to problems or challenges.
+My time management overall is so much better and life feels balanced and working for me, rather than feeling like I cannot keep up!

 To explore more about the WOOP method, I have added a couple of videos below for you to check out.
-I hope this helps you optimise your time management, increase your business productivity and support a well balanced work approach along your own canine career journey.
+I hope this helps you optimise your time management, increase your business productivity and support a well balanced work approach along your own canine career journey, to ensure you feel inspired, have fun and achieve your life goals.

 Update Your Skills